SharonLutz/CausalScreen/README.md

 ```

 #### Output
-For this analysis, we have the following output and we can see that the first 2 SNPs directly act on FEV given the alternative pathways through height and weight after adjusting for age and gender.
+For this example, a subset of the output is given below.
+The first 2 SNPs directly act on FEV given the alternative pathways through height and weight after adjusting for age and gender (p-value=2.7E-8 and 2.7E-6).
 For more details on this method, please see the references listed below.

 ```
      snpOrder ScreeningStepOrder   ScreenStat    Statistic       pvalue